Confidence Interval: How to Find it: The Easy Way!

 Confidence Intervals vs. Confidence Levels

 Confidence levels are expressed as a percentage (for example, a 95% confidence level).
-It means that should you repeat an experiment or survey over and over again, 95 percent of the time your results will match the results you get from a population (in other words, your statistics would be sound!).
-Confidence intervals are your results and they are usually numbers.
+It means that should you repeat an experiment or survey over and over again, 95% of the time your results will match the results you get from a population (in other words, your statistics would be sound!).
+Confidence intervals are usually numbers.
 For example, you survey a group of pet owners to see how many cans of dog food they purchase a year.
-You test your statistic at the 99 percent confidence level and get a confidence interval of (200,300).
+You test your statistic at the 99% confidence level and get a confidence interval of (200, 300).
 That means you think they buy between 200 and 300 cans a year.
 You’re super confident (99% is a very high level!) that your results are sound, statistically.

 confidence intervals